Skip to main content

 3. Measures - These calculations will add a summary or aggregated measure to a table based on a formula.

-The main difference between these three types of calculations is in their context (more on this later) and the outputs they produce.
+The main difference between these three calculation types is their context (more on this later) and the outputs they produce.

 To add any one of these types of calculations to a model, navigate to the Modeling tab of the ribbon.
-Here you will find three choices for adding either a new measure, calculated column, or table.
-Alternatively, you can right-click a table in the Fields pane, and you will get the option to add a new measure or calculated column in the drop-down menu.
+Here, you will find three choices for adding a new measure, calculated column, or table.
+Alternatively, you can right-click a table in the Fields pane and get the option to add a new measure or calculated column in the drop-down menu.

 Power BI Drop-down Menu